barbazul/1kfa/mod_guide_gm.md

 ## Start Script

 > Hi everyone!
-We're going to play Deckahedron World.
+We're going to play 1kFA.
 This is going
 > to be really fun, I'm glad you could join me for this!
 I'm reading
 > directly from a script that was designed to get us started fast, by
 > going over just enough of the rules for our first session, so please
 > pay attention now so we can get to the fun of the game quickly!
 >
-> Deckahedron World is a *narrative* game.
+> 1kFA is a *narrative* game.
 >
 > It's a storytelling game where we all collaborate and tell the story
 > together.